ConanLDM/Games-on-Rails/README.md

 Much potential for future features including users sharing their recommendations and a way to connect on the website between friends.

-Emphasis on Hotwire and vanilla JavaScript rather than an external framework.
+Emphasis on Hotwire and vanilla JavaScript rather than an external framework (contains no Bootstrap, Bulma or the likes of React or Tailwind).